 Their financial technology, or FinTech, is a great example of this.

-Early on, most SaaS businesses recognize the need for some sort of accounting software to keep track of their finances and streamline their month-end close.
-However, when it comes optimizing the accounts receivable (AR) process, things may take a little longer.
+Early on, most SaaS businesses recognize the need for some sort of payments, accounting, or other software to keep track of their finances and streamline their month-end close.
+However, when it comes to optimizing the accounts receivable (AR) process, things may take a little longer.

-Like many scaling SaaS businesses, CoConstruct relied on an e-commerce feature in one of its non-billing related platforms to manage billing—in this case, its CRM.
-The e-commerce feature met the construction software business’s needs at first, but eventual it began running into limitations.
+Like many scaling SaaS companies, CoConstruct relied on an e-commerce feature in one of its non-billing-related platforms to manage billing—in this case, its customer relationship management (CRM) software.
+The e-commerce feature met the construction software business’s needs at first, but eventually, it began running into limitations.

 As CoConstruct’s customer base grew and began entering more projects through its platform, the business needed greater catalog flexibility to accommodate its expanding packaging and pricing options.
 And because of its CRM platform’s billing feature limitations and lack of billing automation, the business was also starting to deal with the need for daily manual interventions to manage its billing process.

 With the business’s growth showing no signs of slowing down, its team decided it was time to add dedicated recurring billing software to its tech stack.